 Tick the boxes below to adjust the results to your preference.

 The next step is to visit the Dashboard page to get further insights.
+Please first login or register for free to gain access.

 Use the life expectancy calculator below from the Office of National Statistics (ONS) to discover the average life expectancy based on you age and gender.
 Scroll down inside the window for more details.